erikc5000/island-time/docs/basics/serialization.md

 # Serialization

 Island Time includes built-in support for [Kotlin Serialization](https://github.com/Kotlin/kotlinx.serialization).
-By default, dates, times, durations, and intervals are serialized as ISO-compatible strings, which work well with JSON.
+By default, dates, times, durations, and intervals are serialized as ISO-compatible strings.

 ## Serializing to JSON